-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS JANUARY 31, 2024 AND 2023 (Expressed in United States Dollars)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS JANUARY 31, 2025 AND 2024

 Earnings (loss) per share

 Basic earnings (loss) per share is computed by dividing the net income (loss) for the period by the weighted average number of common shares outstanding during the period.
 To compute diluted earnings (loss) per share, adjustments are made to common shares outstanding.
 The weighted average number of common shares outstanding is adjusted to include the number of additional common shares that would be outstanding if, at the beginning of the period or at time of issuance, if later, all options and warrants were exercised.
 The proceeds from exercise would be used to notionally purchase the Company's common shares at their average market price during the period.
 If this computation is anti-dilutive, diluted earnings (loss) per share would be the same as basic earnings (loss) per share.